Another Planet

-Another Planet is the sixth studio album by the English gothic rock band Alien Sex Fiend.
+Another Planet is the sixth studio album by the English rock band Alien Sex Fiend.
 It was released in 1988 by Anagram Records.

 Release

 The cassette and CD versions included the bonus track "Satisfaction", a cover of the Rolling Stones song.

 The CD was reissued in the UK in 2005.

 Reception

 Trouser Press qualified the album as "extremely entertaining".
 The Chicago Tribune called it "an LP of strange, well-done dance-floor fare that relies as much on biting, astringent guitar and murderous drumming as on synth-generated thumps and thweeps."